satyensingh/batch1-sample/README.md

 # sample-project

-This is a sample project with test cases for some DevOps work
+This is a sample project with test cases for some DevOps